Efficient Resolutions To Divorce Disputes

 If you are going through a divorce or another family law issue, you will want your case to be resolved in a cost-effective and timely manner.
 With an attorney by your side who knows how to build an effective case using evidence and persuasive arguments during mediation, this goal can be achieved.

-Attorney Barbara J. Gislason is a true advocate for her clients who are facing difficult family law matters.
+Attorney Law Office of Barbara J. Gislason is a true advocate for her clients who are facing difficult family law matters.
 Barbara’s clients benefit from her training as a qualified neutral, which involved an extensive legal education mediation course approved by the Minnesota Supreme Court.
 Additionally, for more than 15 years, Barbara performed mediation services for Hennepin County as a Panel Referee for divorce pretrials, making her well-known and respected by the family law community in Minnesota.

 In the majority of divorce and family law cases, a fair resolution can be negotiated between the two parties and their attorneys through the mediation process.
 Barbara takes pride in being well-prepared, always as if trial were possible, which puts her clients in a strong position to obtain the results they desire.

-Types of Mediation in Minnesota
+Types Of Mediation In Minnesota

 There are three different types of mediation in Minnesota: evaluative, facilitative, and transformative.
 Barbara carefully selects the form of mediation she believes will be the most effective for each client’s case.